 Optionally specifies the SNMP community string.
-If selected, you must specify the IP address of the host system that is running the SNMP manager software.
 This is a colon-separated list of values with up to six items per list.
+The maximum length of the community string that is used in SNMP trap generation cannot be more than 60 characters.

 This command modifies the settings that you want to apply to the error log.
 These settings define what to do when errors and events are logged.
-Issue the svctask setevent command to specify what you like to happen when an error or event is logged to the error log.
-You can select whether the cluster raises an SNMP trap, for entries that are added to the cluster error or event log, or both.
-Three levels of notification are possible:
+You can set the following values for the -snmptrap argument: